lnshewmo/PyBer_Analysis/README.md

 ![PyBer_Summary_Chart.png](analysis/PyBer_Summary_Chart.png)

-- There is a positive correlation between increasing population density and rides, drivers and total fares.
+- There is a positive correlation between population density and rides, drivers and total fares.
-- There is a negative correlation between increasing population density and average fare per ride and average fare per driver.
+- There is a negative correlation between population density and average fare per ride and average fare per driver.
 - Urban areas have more drivers than riders

-This graph shows total fares collected over the analysis time period
+This graph shows total fares collected over the analysis time period for the 3 city types: Rural, Suburban and Urban.

 ![total_fare_by_city_type](analysis/total_fare_by_city_type.png)

-## Summary
+## Recommendations

+- Ridership in rural areas may be lower than urban areas due to lower driver availability or higher cost of fares.
+Incentivizing drivers to service these areas or offering reduced fares may increase rider participation.
+These areas may be the most challenging to build - there is likely lower demand and a perceived high cost per ride may be deterring riders.
+The higher average fare per ride is suggestive of longer distance trips.
+- Ridership in urban areas is already very high, with a high availability of drivers.
+Lower average fares per ride and per driver suggest these are shorter distance trips.
+If these drivers can be incentivized to service adjacent suburban areas, this tier represents an area with potential for expansion.